18 Best Albanian Souvenirs to buy

 One of their shops is next to Mrizi i Zanave, a renowned agritourism business in Albania.

-Every item in their shop is crafted by Albanian hands and shows the intricacy of Albanian culture.
+All of the beautiful Albanian pottery in their shop is crafted by Albanian hands and shows the intricacy of Albanian culture.

-There is a wide range of designs and types of ceramics like plates, decorative items, and even cups that you can take home as an Albanian souvenir.
+There is a wide range of designs and types of Albanian ceramics like plates, decorative items, and even cups that you can take home as an Albanian souvenir.

 If you’re even remotely ecstatic to learn about music, how different hymns are created, or different types of instruments native to some cultures, then you would like the Cifteli.